Find out about some of the famous names associated with English at the University of Leicester.

 - Read Adele's thoughts on her time here in: My time at Leicester

 Will Tudor is an actor and graduate of English at Leicester.
-Perhaps best known for playing Olyvar in the popular HBO TV drama Game of Thrones, Will also plays Odi in Channel 4's Humans and has a forthcoming role in the film Tomorrow, executive produced by Martin Scorsese.
+Perhaps best known for playing Olyvar in the popular HBO TV drama Game of Thrones, Will also plays Odi in Channel 4's Humans and Tristan in the film Tomorrow, directed by Martha Pinson and executive produced by Martin Scorsese.